bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## Library tested

-bno08x MicroPython driver for i2c, spi, uart on MicroPython
+bno08x MicroPython driver for I2C, SPI, UART on MicroPython

 This library has been tested with BNO086 sensor.
 It should work with BNO080 and BNO085 sensors.
 It has been tested with Raspberry Pico 2 W